finos/FDC3/docs/api-bridging/spec.md

 ## TODO list

-* Complete message exchange documentation
+* Complete message exchange documentation for PrivateChannels
 * Expand on how the DAB should create the JWT token (and its claims, which must change to avoid replay attacks) which it sends out in the `hello` message for DAs to validate.
-* How to handle events from PrivateChannels (addContextListener, listener.unsubscribe, disconnect)
 * To create final PR:
   * Add new terms and acronyms to FDC3 glossary and ensure they are defined in this spec's introduction
   * Add new errors to Error enumerations specified in this proposal